 You can’t just say to a travel journalist or editor, “Hey we’re the best, our tours are awesome.
 Come do a story on us!”
 First and foremost, it’s not about you, it’s about them and their readers.
 You must offer something of value if you expect to get press.
 That thing of value is a great story that will inspire, entertain or inform their readers.

 So you need to find stories that sell.

-Always start with what you do, or in marketing speak, your ‘value proposition.’If you don’t know what that is, hire a marketing consultant to help you find out.
+Always start with what you do, or in marketing speak, your ‘value proposition.’If you don’t know what that is, hire a tourism PR agency to help you find out.
 Basically, it’s your raison d’être, what you do that no one else does.
 It may just be strong enough to get you some press.

 I once worked with a cat skiing lodge whose goal was to bring a level of 5-star service and refinement to a sport which was previously seen as lacking in both.
 This is what they did, and it was strong enough to create a story and get media coverage.

 I find many tourism business owners think only of their own niche when pitching media.
 For example, if they’re a ski lodge, they just want ski press.
 But here’s the thing, when we do customer research, we find fewer and fewer people reading those niche publications.
 Instead, we’ll see skiers, who are also business people, reading business publications.
 Or road cyclists reading lifestyle or fitness blogs.

 So look beyond your niche and find stories that will appeal to your ideal clients, wherever they may be.
 The trick here is to look at your tourism business through as many different lenses as possible.
 Those different angles lead to different publications and new audiences for your tours.